Fireboltz/Psychic-CCTV/README.md

 ## Running the Project

+To run the project,
+1. Download yolo weights from s3://psychic-cctv/yolov3.weights into yoloModel/
-To run the project, just execute the psychichCCTY.py script.
+2. just execute the psychichCCTY.py script.
 Rest of the files were the ones used to do the intial groundwork of training models and getting them ready by testing them.

 ```
 python psychichCCTV.py